Aptimyze/CommutePop-Laravel/readme.md

 ### Development

 CommutePop is under active development.
-Greg Kaleka is the founder and lead developer.
-Front-end help from Dan Oswalt.
+Greg Kaleka is the founder and at this point sole developer.

 ### How it Works